 If you want to quickly and easily capitalize parts of your resume, you can use our free title capitalization tool here.

 Job titles are one of the most complicated resume capitalization rules.
-In most cases, people would tend to capitalize on their job titles since these are hard earned titles.
+In most cases, people tend to capitalize their job titles since these are hard-earned titles.
 However, you shouldn’t necessarily capitalize job titles all of the time.
-There are instances when you have to capitalize on job titles, but there are also times when you do not.
+There are instances when you have to capitalize job titles, but there are also times when you do not.
 Take a look at some of these resume capitalization rules under job titles.